Morriz/docker-toolbox/README.md

 Just run:

-    ./build-node.sh $folder
+    ./build-node.sh $folder $imageName

-from the root of this project, with folder pointing to a Node.js project.
+from the root of this project, with `$folder` pointing to a Node.js project on disk.

 It should be able to start your node app with `node .`.
 This is to accomodate the lean docker containers it creates (without npm).
 So be sure to set the `main` script in your `package.json`!